 [see: Drought Conditions Overview]

 - The U.S. Geological Survey reports that stream discharge values(where winter measurements are possible) are much above historical medians for the date on most Minnesota rivers.
 Most rivers and streams are now impacted by ice.

 [see: USGS Stream Flow Conditions]

-- In their final report of the 2018 growing season (November 25), the Agricultural Statistics Service reported that topsoil moisture across Minnesota was 0 percent Very Short, 1 percent Short, 75 percent Adequate, and 25 percent Surplus.
+- On November 25, the Agricultural Statistics Service reported that topsoil moisture across Minnesota was 0 percent Very Short, 1 percent Short, 66 percent Adequate, and 33 percent Surplus.

 [see: Agricultural Statistics Service Crop Progress and Condition | U. of M. Southwest Research & Outreach Center (Lamberton) | U. of M. Southern Research & Outreach Center (Waseca)]

 - The potential for wildfires is currently rated by DNR Forestry as Low across Minnesota.

 - Soil frost depths under sod are shallow for early January, ranging from a about six inches or less at Minnesota observing locations in the south and central to twenty inches at Grand Forks.

 [see: National Weather Service Frost Depth Data | MnDOT Road Frost Depths | University of Minnesota - St. Paul Campus Soil Temperatures Under Sod]